JonPizza/Algorithms/README.md

+# Algorithms

-# Algorithms \nAbunch of Python Algoritms
+A bunch of Python Algoritms